Knitting History Compiled by Ava Coleman

 American Red Cross and the Navy League Comforts Committee established

 articles for Soldiers and Sailors.

-These "history bits" were contributed by Ava T. Coleman.
-You'll find articles on knitting history by Ava in various Cast On issues, such as:
+These "history bits" were contributed by Ava T. Coleman and can be found in various issues of Cast On Magazine:

-Aug-Oct '08 - "Knitting Throughout History and the World - How It All Began" and "Have You Any Wool (Part One)" in May-July 2009 Cast On.
+Aug-Oct 2008 - "Knitting Throughout History and the World - How It All Began"

 Knitting historians (L-R) Ava Coleman and Janet Johnson Stephens.